 If the two codes match up, the integrity check is successful and the MME-onboard can process the uplink NAS message.

-If the two codes do not match up, the MME-onboard increases the UL OC by 1 which means increasing the UL NAS Count by 256 units.
+If the two codes do not match up and the NW has enabled “NAS counters synchronization relaxation” for the UE, the MME-onboard increases the UL OC by 1 which means increasing the UL NAS Count by 256 units.

 The XNAS-MAC is computed again and compared with the NAS-MAC.
 If the two codes match up, step c) is executed.
 Otherwise, step d) is executed.